Travel Guide: 3 weeks in Malaysia

 3-4 days in George Town, Penang

-Following the cool-down period in the highlands we continued our journey to finally touch down at the West Coast of Malaysia at the Indian Ocean.
+Following the cool-down period in the highlands we continued our journey to finally touch down at the West Coast of Malaysia at the Andaman Sea portion of the Indian Ocean.
 But before heading to our final beach retreat we had one last stop: The famous former Straits Settlement George Town on the island of Penang.

 If you’re now imagining a classic South-East asian island holiday destination, stop and rethink and rather change your mindset to Miami Beach meets Bangkok.
 The greater metropolis region of Penang is the second populous area in all of Malaysia–so Penang is a bustling city on an island, all accompanied by high rises, hip cafés, concept stores and a young, diverse population.
-Yet the city centre of George Town has kept much of its historical charm with small traditional Chinese sundry shops and colonial mansions, some brought to new glam, others more rustic and decaying.
-We fell head over heels in love with Penang and plan on coming back for sure!
+Yet, the historic centre of George Town has kept much of its traditional charm with small Chinese sundry shops and colonial mansions, some brought to new glam, others more rustic and decaying.
+We fell head over heels in love with Penang and just returned from a second visit.

 George Town Penang - part of a 3 week Malaysia itinerary